How to Copyright a Story

 Moral rights aren’t the same as copyright, though they are related.
 The main moral rights are the ‘right to be recognised as the author of the work’ and the ‘right not to have your work altered or defaced’.

 Moral rights are a bit complicated, and vary by jurisdiction, so I won’t delve into them further.
 It’s not something you need to worry about.

 What about the © Symbol?

 © 2018 Graeme Shimmin

 Some countries used to require the symbol © (letter C in a circle) on work for copyright to exist, but because of the Bern Convention they don’t any longer.
 It’s not required in order for your work to be copyrighted, but if you have it on your work, then a court will not entertain a defence of ‘innocent infringement’ if you do ever sue anyone for copyright theft of your work.

 Depending on the country, your work loses its copyright protection around fifty to seventy years after you die – by which point you’ll be beyond caring and most probably it’ll be forgotten, anyway.
-Have a look at Project Gutenberg, which publishes out-of-copyright works, and ask yourself how many of those names you recognise – apart from classics like Sherlock Holmes I bet it’s not many.
+Have a look at Project Gutenberg, which publishes out-of-copyright works, and ask yourself how many of those names you recognise – apart from classics like Sherlock Holmes, I bet it’s not many.